robertjkerr/Diver-Decompression/README.md

 Java scuba diver decompression library.
-Simulates tissue loading for open-circuit mixed-gas diving and determines ascent profile.
+Simulates tissue loading for open-circuit multiple mixed-gas diving and determines ascent profile and no decompression limits.

 CURRENTLY IN DEVELOPMENT.

-ZHL-16 half-times, A and B values for both inert gases are contained in src/tissues/compartments_init.java.
+ZHL-16C half-times, A and B values for both inert gases are contained in src/DecoLib/tissues/compartments_init.java.